Rules and Regulations

-All organizations returning completed Exhibit Space Applications/Contracts by October 3, 2012, will be assigned booth space based on their priority point total, from highest to lowest.
+All organizations returning completed Exhibit Space Applications/Contracts by October 1, 2013, will be assigned booth space based on their priority point total, from highest to lowest.
 In the case of a tie, sponsors will be given priority.
-All organizations returning completed contracts after October 3, 2012, will be assigned booth space on a first-come, first-served, space-available basis after the priority applications are processed.
-Please complete and return your form, including your 1st–6th location preferences, as soon as possible to be included in the first round of priority booth assignments.
+All organizations returning completed contracts after October 1, 2013, will be assigned booth space on a first-come, first-served, space-available basis after the priority applications are processed.
+Please complete and return your form, including your 1st–4th location preferences, as soon as possible to be included in the first round of priority booth assignments.

-Mail your completed Exhibit Space Application/Contract and your Visa/MasterCard number and expiration date, check, or money order to:
+Please mail your completed Exhibit Space Application/ Contract and your Visa/MasterCard number and expiration date, check, or money order to: